tcosolutions/betterscan/README.md

 Community Edition does not have GitHub support and other plugins.
 But rest is the same.

 ![scanmycode-demo](https://user-images.githubusercontent.com/20355405/152678316-04fdcd54-73e8-42f8-9bf2-fb9a69618ff9.gif)

+### How is Scanmycode different than SonarQube?

+Both use static analysis to find bugs and defects, but there are a few differences.

+- Scanmycode can be extended with any tool producing JSON output (any binary, in any technology/language/product).
+That's the biggest difference.
+- Scanmycode is Open Source, SonarQube also offers an open-source version, but it is missing features (For example, 12 of the supported languages are not available in the open-source offering, and more powerful dataflow features are only available in the paid versions)
+- Scanmycode supports scanning only changed files (differential analysis), SonarQube does not
+- Scanmycode uses also semgrep as one of the tools (without semgrep community rules, only Scanmycode's custom rules)

+Below are semgrep's (also Scanmycode advantages over SonarQube):

+"Extending Semgrep with custom rules is simple, since Semgrep rules look like the source code you’re writing.
+Writing custom rules with SonarQube is restricted to a handful of languages and requires familiarity with Java and abstract syntax trees (ASTs)."

+"Semgrep supports user-defined autofixes; SonarQube does not.
+Semgrep focuses on speed and ease-of-use, making analysis possible at up to 20K-100K loc/sec per rule.
+SonarQube authors report approximately 0.4K loc/sec for rulesets in production."

+Source: semgrep's website

 # Welcome to Scanmycode CE (Community Edition)!